2025 Oscar Predictions – When the Emmys Thrive and the Oscars Struggle

 - Juror #2

-- Horizon Chapter 1 & 2 (I am not giving up on Kevin Costner’s movie just yet)
+- Horizon Chapter 1 & 2 (I am not giving up on Kevin Costner’s epic just yet)

 - Anora